Rising Sun Updated 3/31/2008

 Above are the juice glass and regular tumbler (courtesy of Carl and Eunice Booker).
 The juice glass is 3 1/2 inches tall, the tumbler just over four inches.
 While the water and juice set pieces are the most frequently seen shapes, there were apparently others produced as well.
 Shown above right are two small berry bowls or sauces in marigold, valued between $20 and $30.
 Also known are covered butter dishes.

-I know of only two of these squatty 7 1/2-inch Rising Sun pitchers although there are bound to be more out there.
+I know of only three of these squatty 7 1/2-inch Rising Sun pitchers although there are bound to be more out there.
 This one sold from Argentina on eBay in 2006 for $399.